micmejia/bible-dump/NKJV/Jeremiah/Jer 18.md

 Give heed to me, O Lord, And listen to the voice of those who contend with me!

 ###### 20
 Shall evil be repaid for good?
 For they have dug a pit for my life.
-Remember that I stood before You To speak good [^h]for them, To turn away Your wrath from them.
+Remember that I stood before You To speak good for them, To turn away Your wrath from them.

 ###### 21
 Therefore deliver up their children to the famine, And pour out their _blood_ By the force of the sword; Let their wives _become_ widows And bereaved of their children.
 Let their men be put to death, Their young men _be_ slain By the sword in battle.